-Against that power that bred it: there will she hide her,
+Against that power that bred it.
+There will she hide

 Hero’s descriptive language here is some of the only flowery stuff in the play.
 From this passage we see that Hero’s ability in language isn’t clever humor, but the ability to find beauty.
 Just as Beatrice and Benedick’s language reflects their sharp nature, Hero’s beautiful language reflects her sweetness and gentleness.